-Read my post on feeding to learn about supplementation schedules and recommended brands to use.
+Read my supplement post to learn about schedules and recommended brands to use.

-I’ve deliberately placed this just before the purchase of the chameleon itself because you’ll want to get food in place not much more than a day or two before your chameleon comes to live with you.
-This will ensure it’s as fresh as possible and lasts as long as possible while you get used to feeding schedules and learning when to get more.
+You’ll need to get live food at least two or three days before you get your chameleon.
+This will ensure it’s as fresh as possible and lasts as long as possible while you get used to feeding schedules and learning when to get more food.

 How much to buy beforehand really depends on what age you buy your chameleon.
-If like most people, you buy your chameleon when they’re juveniles you will want to buy a lot of food at first because juveniles eat a lot every day.
+If, like most people, you buy your chameleon when they’re babies, you will want to buy a lot of food at first because babies eat a lot every day.